 Stand-up comedy can be terrifying.
 Jim Jefferies compares it to acting, stating that acting is “harder than a lot of things in life, but it’s not as hard as stand-up comedy.”
 If a pro like Jefferies thinks it’s tough, then you better believe it!
 But it doesn’t have to be all sweaty palms and tears.
 But building confidence in stand-up comedy isn’t that difficult.
 Here’s four tips we teach in our stand-up comedy course:

 Body language is key to building confidence on stage.
 “Speak straight and stand strong,” says comedian, John Hickey.
 “Don’t shuffle, put your hands in your pockets, or fidget.
 Plant your feet firmly and maintain eye contact with the crowd.”
 Animals that are confident, or want to appear so, make themselves bigger.
 The opposite is true for animals that are scared.
-School of Hard Knock Knocks co-founder, Ben Horowitz, found out early in his career that if he leaves the mic on the stand and doesn’t touch it throughout his set his body language remains open.
+Hard Knock Knocks co-founder, Ben Horowitz, found out early in his career that if he leaves the mic on the stand and doesn’t touch it throughout his set his body language remains open.
 Then again, Ben has never had a confidence problem.